This post may contain affiliate links. Please read our disclosure policy.

-close up image of buttermilk waffles topped with fresh blueberries and strawberries, syrup and a slab of butter.
+Buttermilk waffles topped with fresh blueberries and strawberries, syrup and a slab of butter.

-If you have a waffle iron in your kitchen, here’s another excellent excuse to pull it out!
-These classic buttermilk waffles provide all the elements of a perfect homemade waffle.
+These homemade buttermilk waffles provide all the elements of a perfect homemade waffle recipe.
 They’re fluffy on the inside while golden brown and crispy on the outside.
-However, they’re extra flavorful thanks to the addition of tangy buttermilk!
+And they’re extra flavorful thanks to the addition of tangy buttermilk!

 This waffle recipe is already super easy, but I also recommend checking out all of my Secrets to Making The Very Best Crispy Waffles so they turn out perfect every single time!